rafaelespinosacastaneda/BuildingInformativeMaterialsDatasetsBeyondTargetedObjectives/DFTDatasetConstruction/README.md

 The code was originally developed and tested on Compute Canada / Alliance systems.

 ## Installation
+Installation time should range from 15- 25 minutes .

 ### Requirements
 - Python 3.11 or 3.12